Igalia/acacia/README.md

 ##### Python module

-To use the Python module:
+To use the Python module, `import` `acacia_atspi`from within your Python script or the Python Interpreter.
+For example:

 ```
 % cd build/example/atspi/
 % python